OfficeDev/VBA-content/Word-VBA/articles/f2a0ebbe-98dc-dfc4-5879-da2b79e75b7d.md

 ## Remarks
-<a name="sectionSection1"> </a>

 The  **Container** property provides access to the specified document's container application if the document is embedded in another application as an OLE object.
-This property also provides a pathway into the object model of the container application if a Word document is opened as an ActiveX document â€” for example, when a Word document is opened in Microsoft Office Binder or Internet Explorer.
+This property also provides a pathway into the object model of the container application if a Word document is opened as an ActiveX document — for example, when a Word document is opened in Microsoft Office Binder or Internet Explorer.

 ## Example
-<a name="sectionSection2"> </a>

 This example displays the name of the container application for the first shape in the active document.
 For the example to work, this shape must be an OLE object.